Wendy Ramshaw

 Bio

-In the 1990s, her Picasso’s Ladies series interpreted the women in Picasso’s life through jewellery, blending narrative and abstraction with poetic elegance.
-The collection toured internationally, including exhibitions at the V&A and the American Craft Museum.
+In 1989 she launched the first edition of Picasso’s Ladies at the Scottish Gallery, Edinburgh: a collection which interpreted the women in Picasso’s life through jewellery, blending narrative and abstraction with poetic elegance.
+The final collection of 66 works was catalogued in a major book and museum show which toured internationally, including the V&A Museum, London, and the Museum of Art and Design, New York.

-Ramshaw also undertook significant public art and architectural commissions, such as The New Edinburgh Gate in Hyde Park, and installations, including Room of Dreams, a multi-sensory exploration of jewellery and memory.
+Ramshaw also undertook significant public art and architectural commissions, including gates for St Johns College, University of Oxford and The New Edinburgh Gate in Hyde Park, and a screen for the V&A Museum, London.

-Over her career, she held more than 30 solo exhibitions worldwide and collaborated closely with her husband, artist David Watkins.
-Ramshaw’s work is held in major collections across the globe, and she received numerous accolades, including being named a Royal Designer for Industry (2000) and appointed Commander of the British Empire (2003).
+Over her career, she held more than 30 solo exhibitions worldwide some held jointly with her husband, artist David Watkins.
+Ramshaw’s work is held in over 70 major collections across the globe, and she received numerous accolades, including being named a Royal Designer for Industry (2000) and appointed Commander of the British Empire (2003).

 / From Wendy Ramshaw obituary by The Guardian.
 Jan 2019